7. The Slabs Rock Climbing

 From the hotel parking lot trail entrance, walk less than a minute to the HUGE slab in front of you....
 Just to your right is the Beginner Route (5.5).
 Slightly up and left is the launch pad.
 Further left you will find the other slab climbs like Sea of Holds (5.7) and many more....

-Mountain Project's determination of some of the classic, most popular, highest rated routes for 7.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for 7.
 The Slabs:

 Wedge 5.6 4c 14 V 12 S 4b Trad, 6 pitches, 800'